nittin-cz/xperience-by-kentico-aira-unified/docs/Mock-Messages-Guide.md

 To test different scenarios:

 1. **Initial State**
-   - Start a new conversation
+   - Start a new conversation.
-   - Verify welcome message
+   - Verify welcome message.
-   - Check suggested questions
+   - Check suggested questions.

 2. **Returning State**
-   - Return to an existing conversation
+   - Return to an existing conversation.
-   - Verify returning message
+   - Verify returning message.
-   - Check conversation history
+   - Check conversation history.

 3. **Ongoing State**
-   - Regular messages: Type any text
+   - Regular messages: Type any text.
-   - Insights: Use keywords like "content", "marketing", "email"
+   - Insights: Use keywords like "content", "marketing", "email".
-   - Errors: Use invalid input or trigger error conditions
+   - Errors: Use invalid input or trigger error conditions.

 ## Development Tips

-1. Always include the "MOCK:" prefix in text messages
+1. Always keep the "MOCK:" prefix in text messages for easy identification of mock responses.
-2. Use collection expressions (`[ ... ]`) for arrays
+2. Use collection expressions (`[ ... ]`) instead of `new List<T> { ... }`.
-3. Include timestamps in metadata
+3. Include timestamps in metadata.
-4. Use consistent versioning
+4. Use consistent versioning.
-5. Add appropriate error handling
+5. Add appropriate error handling.
-6. Test all response types
+6. Test all response types.
-7. Document new response types
+7. Document new response types.
+8. Always use the 'M' suffix for decimal values (e.g., `45.5M`).
+9. Use explicit cast for decimal to double conversion: `(double)45.5M`.

 ## Insights Data Structure